TouchType/conf-er/README.md

 Here :number will expand out to the namespaced keyword :my.library/number, which we put in our configuration file earlier.

+## Testing

+If you want to write tests which use this code, it's useful to know that conf-er stores all the settings in conf-er/config-map and so you can with-redefs this for tests.
+See conf-er's own tests for an example usage.

 ## Issues

 Hopefully this project is simplistic enough that nothing much will come up, but please report any issues through the github issue tracker.